St. Louis, MO

-The first Risperdal lawsuit ended in a $2.5 million loss for J&J, the jury finding the drug maker negligent for failing to warn consumers about the risk of gynecomastia.
+The first Risperdal lawsuit ended in a $2.5 million loss for Johnson & Johnson.
+The jury found the drug maker negligent for failing to warn consumers about the risks of gynecomastia.
 The second lawsuit was a partial victory for plaintiffs, as the jury found that J&J was negligent for failing to warn the public about the risk of gynecomastia, but the jury found that Risperdal was likely not the cause of this plaintiff’s gynecomastia.

 On May 27, 2015, lawyers filed a lawsuit on behalf of a California boy who developed gynecomastia after taking the anti-psychotic drug Risperdal.
 Johnson and Johnson settled the case just hours into opening arguments.

 In the first three months of 2017, more than 3,000 additional Risperdal lawsuits were filed in Philadelphia Common Court of Pleas.
 The total number of cases filed in Philadelphia courts totals to more than 5,500, which are currently pending.

 If you took Risperdal as a minor and have a documented diagnosis of gynecomastia, or developed physical or mental adverse symptoms from increased prolactin, contact us for a free, no-obligation consultation.

 If you have any questions about a Risperdal lawsuit, please contact the personal injury lawyers at TorHoerman Law today.
 Before filing a Risperdal lawsuit, familiarize yourself with the steps of the civil litigation process.